RILAB/bis101/BIS101_F13_syllabus.md

 Lectures will consist of ~70 minutes of lecture, followed by a 5 minute break.
 Each class, after the break, we will discuss part of a paper on genetics from the primary scientific literature.

+You are welcome to make recordings of the lecture if that is useful for your studies.

 ## Grading

 Grading in the course will consist of two exams, homework, and class participation as follows: